-Local Streets and Roads Funding - Annual Reporting Guidelines and Online Project List Intake Tool
+Local Streets and Roads Funding - Annual Reports, Reporting Guidelines and Online Project List Intake Tool

-The California Transportation Committee (CTC) has created The Road Repair And Accountability Act Of 2017, Local Streets And Roads Funding Annual Reporting Guidelines.
+The California Transportation Committee (CTC) created reporting guidelines and an intake tool to meet the reporting requirements outlined in SB 1., which include the Road Repair And Accountability Act Of 2017, Local Streets And Roads Funding Annual Reporting Guidelines.
 These guidelines outline the process for cities to submit their project lists and expenditure reports to the CTC to establish eligilbilty for recieving SB 1 funds.

 Each year, every city must submit a project list, adopted by resoultion, of projects to be funded with SB 1 funds by May 1 to the CTC's via their online SB 1 project list intake tool.